Red Hat Lightspeed via the Hybrid Cloud Console - Evaluate and remediate CVEs.

 From the remediations page, while looking at your remediation plan you created, you have a couple of options in the upper right.

-We do have an interactive demo that can show you how this works, end to end that will be at the end of this module.
+We do have an interactive demo that can show you how this works, end to end that is at the end of this module.

 -